Level 1 Motor Vehicle Maintenance

 Get your motor mechanics career into gear with this exciting practical course!
-Specialising in light vehicles, this introductory course is designed to motivate you and support you to gain the key knowledge and skills required by vehicle maintenance employers.
-You will learn how to maintain and repair different engines, brakes, tyres, steering, and suspension.
-You will learn in our state-of-the-art workshop and will also have the opportunity to gain industry experience with an employer.
+Specialising in light vehicles, this introductory one-year course is designed to motivate you and support you to gain the key knowledge and skills required by vehicle maintenance employers.

 Why should I choose the course?

 The fast-moving automotive industry is thriving and offers abundant career opportunities.
 Embarking on a career in this sector could see you working on the latest car designs or even in the world of racing cars.
 Whether you wish to become an auto electrician, breakdown engineer, vehicle body repairer, or even a motorsport engineer, this course will immerse you in the motor vehicle sector and help prepare you for employment.
 Many of our courses are run by The Institute of the Motor Industry, meaning you will gain all of the high-level knowledge you need to succeed in your chosen career.

 During this wide-ranging course, you will spend your time at our industry-standard onsite motor vehicle garage, learning how to maintain and repair different engines, brakes, tyres, steering and suspension, as well as having the opportunity to gain valuable industry experience with an employer.
 You will cover a wide range of modules, including health & safety, correct use of tools and equipment, vehicle chassis, light vehicles, investigating engine technology and more.

 *Irrespective of your GCSE results, all students will start at level 1 and learn basic skills before progressing through the course levels.

 What will the course lead on to?